Measure Impact - Maximize Impact

 Scientific Foundation

-We exclusively support nonprofit organizations whose impact has been independently evaluated and proven—preferably through randomized controlled trials (RCTs) or comparable robust methods.
+We exclusively support non-profit organizations whose impact has been independently evaluated and proven - preferably through randomized controlled trials (RCTs) or comparable robust methods.

 Deworming in Children